nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-null-handling-take-two.md

 #### Output Nulls

-We have now seen how to use `getColumnNullMap` to distinguish input values that comes in as `null` from SQL Server but the Java language C++ extension converts to the default value for the Java data type.
+We have now seen how to use `getColumnNullMap` to distinguish input values that come in as `null` from SQL Server, which the Java language C++ extension converts to the default value for the Java data type.

 What about if we need to return null values to SQL Server in a return dataset, but the Java data type is non-nullable?
 I.e. we receive data in the input dataset, and some column values for a non-nullable Java type are null when passed in from SQL Server.
 If we wanted to, for example, add the column to another column, the sum should be `null` if we were to handle it the same way as SQL Server does.

 So how do we indicate to SQL Server that a column value is null, even though it has a value in Java?
-Let us go back to *Code Snippet 2* where we discussed how to return data back t SQL Server from Java code.
-After "newing" up an instance of `PrimitiveDataset` we defined the metadata for the columns via the `addColumnMetadata` method.
+Let us go back to *Code Snippet 2* where we discussed how to return data to SQL Server from Java code.
+After "newing" up an instance of `PrimitiveDataset`, we defined the metadata for the columns via the `addColumnMetadata` method.
 We then added the row arrays for the columns through the `add*Type*Column`, (in our case it was `addIntColumn`), and it is in that method the "secret" to null values lies.
 Let us go back to `AbstractSqlServerExtensionDataset` and look at the signature for `addIntColumn`:

 ``` java
 public class AbstractSqlServerExtensionDataset {